ecowden/castles/README.md

 const allBattlePlans = castles.sampleBattlePlans.all
 const allArmies = allBattlePlans.map(battlePlan => new castles.Army(battlePlan))

-// .war(...) has each Army fight each other exactly once and returns the winner const winner = castles.war(allArmies)
+// .war(...) has each Army fight each other exactly once and
+// returns the armies sorted from best to worst const sortedArmies = castles.war(allArmies) const winner = sortedArmies[0]

 t.is(winner.battlePlan.name, 'All to Castle Ten') t.is(winner.record, '2-0-0')